 For the assurance of the welfare of Barangay Caburacanan through the effective and united governance, encouraging the community to foster peoples equality nurture the natural resources aiming to give excellence in public service with the task of supporting the new programs of the government for national growth stability

 We envisioned Barangay Caburacanan as a peaceful, healthy and well-educated community, with people of good values and strong relationship with God, preserving ancestral domains and nurturing the nature to develop its natural resources as the source of abundant living of the community, guided by efficient and effective leaders aiming to continuously help the people, the community and the whole city.

-Caburacanan is one of the oldest barangay in the City and it is situated 30 kms.
+Caburacanan is one of the oldest barangay in the City and it is situated 30 km.
 Away from the City proper.
 Its original name was “budakan” taken from the name of a spring where “Gabi” (a root crop) plants abound.
-“Dakan” is the “Binukid” term of the Gabi vegetable plant and it also the favorite dish of the natives.
+“Dakan” is the “Binukid” term of the Gabi vegetable plant and it is also the favorite dish of the natives.

 During his term, the first visitor to reach the settlement was a policeman in the person of Sgt.
 Jaime Cabura.
-As a tribute to this man, the natives agreed to change the name of the place to Caburacanan, a combination of th words “Cabura” and “Dakan” the last word being corrupted into “Canan”.
+As a tribute to this man, the natives agreed to change the name of the place to Caburacanan, a combination of the words “Cabura” and “Dakan” the last word being corrupted into “Canan”.
 The name CABURACANAN was eventually submitted to the provincial board of Bukidnon, which was accepted and approved.